 Part of the charity’s mission is to increase understanding and compassion towards people experiencing homelessness in the community through education and advocacy.
 Chief Executive Dr Jan Sheldon said, “The exhibition will be an ideal opportunity to showcase our work and to speak to people about how they can best support us.
 St Martins has developed over the decades thanks to the support of local people and the exhibition is an opportunity to celebrate the lives that have been impacted by our work.
 We have provided a roof over the heads of an estimated 25,000 people in the fifty years we have been running, plus the specialist support needed to help them move on to live independently.”

-The exhibition will be open from 10am – 5pm June 22 – 25 and afterwards for the month of July in the Norwich Historic Churches Trust at St Martin-At-Palace Plain, open Tuesdays and Thursdays.
+The exhibition will be open throughout the month of July in the Norwich Historic Churches Trust at St Martin-At-Palace Plain, 15, St Martin at Palace Plain, Norwich, Norfolk NR3 1RW open Tuesdays and Thursdays 10am – 4pm.